Reference

 - Catcher post

-- The post on the far side of a sliding-gate opening that catches the leading edge of the gate and holds it square when fully closed.
+- The post on the far side of a sliding-gate opening.
+It catches the front edge of the gate and holds it straight when the gate is fully shut.

 - Centre line